 Years later, Monet moved his workshop to another barn not far from the house, and this place became a “fumoir” (a lounge smoker) in which he showed his paintings to his friends and potential clients.
 This is a very cozy place full of Monet’s paintings displayed on the walls and personal objects.

 The rest of the 2-floor house is bright and cozy, with the kitchen and living spaces on the ground floor and the rooms on the first floor.
 Monet’s room is simple and with great views over the garden.
 It is interesting to notice that Monet liked to sleep surrounded by his friends’ paintings: Cézanne, Renoir, Caillebotte, but also Berthe Morizot, Boudin, and Signac.

 On the ground floor, there are common rooms like the light and colorful kitchen or the dining room.
 These rooms look like Monet paintings, where nothing is left to chance.

-Monet acquires the love of plants and gardening by frequenting the gardens of his friends and later working in his own garden at Argenteuil.
-In Giverny, he models his garden (called the Norman enclosure) to perfection to better paint it.
-During Monet’s life, there were up to six gardeners working in the artist’s garden at Giverny under his direct supervision.
-This is proof of the importance that Monet gave to the garden.
+During Monet’s life, there were up to six gardeners working in the artist’s Garden at Giverny under his direct supervision.
+This is proof of the importance that Monet gave to the Garden.

-Monet arranged squares of perennial flowers playing with their colors for his paintings.
-He had a passion for tulips and you can find them everywhere, together with agapanthus, nasturtiums, dahlias, irises, wisterias, poppies and peonies.
-Today, Giverny gardens are kept by 10 gardeners.
+Monet arranged squares of perennial flowers, playing with their colors for his paintings.
+He had a passion for tulips, and you can find them everywhere, together with agapanthus, nasturtiums, dahlias, irises, wisterias, poppies, and peonies.
+Today, Giverny Garden is kept by ten gardeners.